YingZhou001/Immuannot/README.md

 # Limitations

 Because Immuannot is mainly based on gene sequence alignment, except for C4 gene, a novel gene may not be reported if it is largely different from the reference data sequences.
-For example, in our analysis, we found a DRB3 allele with a ~6kb deletion in the first intron, which was not included in the IPD-IMGT/HLA data set.
-As a result, our pipeline cannot detect the DRB3 gene in that sample.

 [\[top\]](#content)